Table of contents

 Employers are quickly recognizing that they need to change the work schedule to accommodate multigenerational needs.
 Considering how advanced technology is becoming, especially with employee apps, it’s easier to communicate and enhance productivity in real-time.

-Additionally, employee apps offer time tracking and job scheduling while on-the-go.
+Additionally, employee apps offer employee time tracking and job scheduling while on-the-go.
 In a click, employees can clock in and managers can see the GPS timestamp of the team member to ensure no time theft occurred.
-Even the older generation will appreciate a better way to track their hours and ensure accurate payroll with the app’s instant Quickbooks Online and Gusto integration.
+Even the older generation will appreciate a better way to track their hours and ensure accurate payroll with the app’s instant QuickBooks Online and Gusto integration.
 Long gone are the days of manual punch-in clocks and messy pen and paper time tracking.

 Establish and Foster Communication